 All of the public computers provide Internet access.
 Filtering software installed on the computers blocks websites with adult content as well as all games, social media, and streaming audio and video.
 All of the computers include Microsoft Word, Excel, PowerPoint, and Publisher.
 Access to blocked content for research purposes is addressed on a case-by-case basis.
 All of the computers allow users to save work to USB drives.
 USB drives (4GB) can be purchased at the Circulation Desk for $8.00.
 External floppy drives are available upon request at the reference desks in the Library Reference and Archives Reference reading rooms.

 Printing (black & white only) is available for $0.25 per page.
 Users must add money to their library card accounts in order to print.
-Printing from personal laptops is not available.
+Wireless printing is available for personal laptops.

 Conditions of Use